Mi-CS/BertStyle/README.md

-# Unsupervised Contrastive Learning of Style using a pre-trained BERT
+# Self-Supervised Contrastive Learning of Style Representations using a pre-trained BERT

 ### ***[Under construction]***